 We all are motivated by something; this is also true for pets.
 Many things can motivate your pet and reinforce behaviors as I talk about in Top 8 Reinforcers for Dogs.
-Food is just ONE of those things and not all dogs are motivated by food.
+Food is just ONE of those things, and not all dogs are motivated by food.
 People are the same way!
-Food is the easiest and most convenient reinforcer of behaviors with dogs and a great place for people to start with most dogs until they build their relationship up with that dog.
-This article is to help you make sure that you’re using Food/Treat reinforcers the RIGHT way and how to get the most of your training when using them!
+Food is the most accessible and most convenient reinforcer of behaviors with dogs and an excellent place for people to start with most dogs until they build their relationship up with that dog.
+This article helps you make sure that you’re using Food/Treat reinforcers the RIGHT way and how to get the most of your training when using them!

 Just like currencies have different values to humans.
 Food has different values to dogs, depending on what you’re using and how difficult the task you’re asking is.

 Dogs are the same way.
-Some dogs are SO motivated by food, even low-value treats make everything worth doing.
-These are the awesome dogs you can train using their dry dog food kibble or hard crunchy cookie treats or cheerios.
+Some dogs are SO motivated by food, and even low-value treats make everything worth doing.
+These are the awesome dogs you can train using their dry dog food kibble or hard, crunchy cookie treats or cheerios.

 A few quick tips for you when using food as a reinforcer for any behavior:

 - Train BEFORE meals and keep sessions short before they fill up!